larromba/Data-Privacy/README.md

 # Internet Browser
 It’s worth reading the basics of how an [internet browser works](https://www.mozilla.org/en-GB/firefox/browsers/what-is-a-browser/).

-[Firefox](https://www.mozilla.org/en-GB/firefox/new/) configured for maximum privacy (see [here](https://restoreprivacy.com/firefox-privacy/) and [here](https://www.privacytools.io/browsers/#about_config)) is probably the simplest option for private browsing, but it won’t stop your [Internet Service Provider (ISP)](https://en.wikipedia.org/wiki/Internet_service_provider) from [tracking you](https://digital.com/online-privacy/isp-tracking/).
+[Firefox](https://www.mozilla.org/en-GB/firefox/new/) configured for maximum privacy (see [here](https://restoreprivacy.com/firefox-privacy/) and [here](https://www.privacytools.io/browsers/#about_config)) with the [NoScript](https://noscript.net/) plugin is probably the fastest option for private browsing, but it won’t stop your [Internet Service Provider (ISP)](https://en.wikipedia.org/wiki/Internet_service_provider) from [tracking you](https://digital.com/online-privacy/isp-tracking/).
 For best privacy, use the [Tor Browser](https://www.torproject.org/) (also based on an earlier build of Firefox).
 Whilst it’s [harder for your ISP to track you](https://www.addictivetips.com/vpn/tor-usage-explained/) with the Tor Browser, they’ll still know you’re on the [Tor network](https://en.wikipedia.org/wiki/Tor_%28anonymity_network%29).

 Firefox might seem unsafe, considering [Mozilla](https://www.mozilla.org) (its parent company) is a US company.
 However Firefox is open-source, renowned for privacy advocacy, and has a proven track-record for internet privacy.

-Whichever browser you choose, clear its data often (every day or every session).
+Whichever browser you choose, clear its data often (every day, or every session).
 Alternatively, set the browser's data to clear automatically when it restarts, and restart it often.

-Third parties can track you around the web in various ways:
+Third parties can track you around the web in various ways (test your browser [here](https://coveryourtracks.eff.org/)):

 | **Technology** | **How?** | **Ways to mitigate** |
 | --- | --- | --- |